sinsys/dsa-recursion/README.md

 ## Usage

 `npm install` - Will install required dependencies.
-`npm run prompts` - Will provide a dialogue box to select which algorithm you'd like to use.
+`npm start` - Will provide a dialogue box to select which algorithm you'd like to use.

 ## Practice Drills